Frequently Asked Questions

 I want to test immersion myself, do you sell 1 or 2 tank systems?

 - While we understand the appeal of testing new technology prior to implementing a full-scale rollout, we like to caution our potential future customers against it for reasons of cost-efficiency.
 To further explain; as a general rule-of-thumb, we say that 1 dry cooler can handle 4-5 tanks full of equipment.
-If you wanted to test 1-2 tanks, you will still need to either buy a full-size dry cooler (and it will be way over-powered for the 1-2 tank test setup), or you will need a smaller dry cooler for testing that you will later likely want to get rid of once the testing proves that the solutions works.
+If you wanted to test 1-2 tanks, you will still need to either buy a full-size dry cooler (and it will be way over-powered for the 1-2 tank test setup), or you will need a smaller dry cooler for testing that you will later likely want to get rid of once the testing proves that the solutions work.
 As such, there is a possibility that you would have “sunk” cost on the smaller dry cooler as well as the plumbing, pump, and other components necessary to complete the smaller test system.

 - That said, we do offer smaller systems in the 30-60 miner range, however, the price per miner is relatively high when compared to a full-size immersion setup which has been optimized for maximum cost efficiency.

-What all is included in your immersion system?
+What is included in your immersion system?

 - Our standard setup includes: